mapteb/simple-state-machine/README.md

 << for quick testing in a browser both of the above are implemented as GET APIs >>
 When the above APIs are called the console log displays the state transitions that reflect the above table.
 (Note: payment=0 is used to mock payment error in this example)

+Related

+The ideas used in this project can be adopted in Angular projects.
+See, for instance, https://github.com/mapteb/framework-for-angular-development